ivan-paleo/DMTA.Ctenacanths/README.md

 This repository contains the data and code for our paper:
 \> Greif M, Calandra I, Lautenschlager S, Kaiser T & Klug C (submitted).
 *Feeding behaviour and diet in Devonian ctenacanth chondrichthyans using tooth wear and Finite Element analysis*.
-Name of journal: TBA
+Name of journal: TBA.
 <https://doi.org/xxx/xxx>

 # How to cite